 Austria to Spain – Part 4: Spain

-Today the last part of our trip starts, driving back home through Spain with 2 nice stops:
+Now the last part of our trip started, driving back home through Spain with 2 nice stops:

-First we drive over the border along the coast – a new experience as before we always used the route over the highway further inland via Le Perthus.
+First we drove over the border along the coast – a new experience as before we always used the route over the highway further inland via Le Perthus.

-Before we reach La Port de la Selva – a very inviting looking little town – we turn right and up the mountain to Sant Pere de Rhodes.
-The street is very very steep and we worry about our Cochecito.
-He sounds strange so we stop and let him rest before we drive on.
-But finally we make it to the parking and are relieved.
-Would we have come from the west, the climb would have been much easier.
+Before we reached La Port de la Selva – a very inviting looking little town – we turned right and up the mountain to Sant Pere de Rhodes.
+The street was very very steep and we worried about our Cochecito.
+It sounded strange, so we stopped and let the engine cool down, before we drove on.
+But finally, we made it to the parking and were relieved.
+Would we have come from the west, the climb would have been much easier we later found out.

 Sant Pere de Rhodes

-We take the hiking boots and first go up to the castle above the monastery – the view is spectacular!
+We put the hiking boots on, and first walked up to the castle above the monastery – the view was spectacular!

 Castell de Verdera